12 Top Tips for Feeding Birds in Winter

 2. Birds Love Fruit in Winter

-3. Feed Birds Even If You Can’t Get to Feeders
+3. Feed Birds in Winter Even if You Can’t Get to Feeders

-Just because the snow and ice is keeping you from getting to the feeders in your yard doesn’t mean you have to stop feeding.
+Just because the snow and ice is keeping you from getting to the feeders doesn’t mean you have to stop feeding birds in winter.
 Consider just tossing some seed out on your deck, patio, or in your yard.
 The birds don’t mind and some species like cardinals and juncos will be very appreciate of being able to feed on the ground.

 4. Provide Fresh Water

-As important as food is to birds, water is even more important.
-Once lakes, ponds, and rivers freeze, it becomes very difficult for birds to find water.
-By putting a heater in your current birdbath or buying a heated one, you can help birds find water more easily.
-This is a great addition to your bird feeding no matter what time of year it is!
-Learn how to attract birds to use a birdbath.
+As important as food is to birds in winter, water is even more important.
+Once natural water sources freeze, it becomes very difficult for birds to find water.
+By putting a heater in your current bird bath or buying a heated bird bath, you can help birds find water more easily.
+A bird bath is great addition to your backyard no matter what time of year it is!

 6. Make a DIY Birdseed Wreath

 Make grapevine wreaths and then decorate them with suet balls, popcorn, cranberry garland and dried fruit for winter bird feeding.
 They’re a hit with birds and squirrels,” say Jay and Paula Johnson of Duluth, Minnesota.